Compare travel insurance to Brazil

-- Backpackers’ insurance: If you’re visiting Brazil as part of a backpacking holiday, you can find great deals on backpackers’ insurance, which can cover you for longer trips or if you’ll be visiting several different countries
+Backpackers’ insurance: If you’re visiting Brazil as part of a backpacking holiday, you can find great deals on backpackers’ insurance which provides cover for long term travel.
+This can cover you for longer trips or if you’ll be visiting several different countries

 What should my Brazil travel insurance include?

-When you’re choosing a travel insurance deal for your Brazilian holiday, watch out for these important features your cover should include:
+When choosing the perfect travel insurance to Brazil, watch out for these important features your cover should include:

-You should also keep an eye on your policy’s excess – that’s the amount you’ll have to pay yourself towards any claim.
-A higher excess usually means your premium is cheaper – but make sure it’s an amount you’ll be able to pay.
+You should also keep an eye on your policy’s excess, which is the amount you’ll have to pay yourself towards any claim.
+A higher excess usually means your premium is cheaper.
+However, make sure it’s an amount you’ll be able to pay.

-The full details of your insurance will be in your policy document, so make sure you read it in full before you choose a travel insurance deal.
+The full details of your insurance will be in your policy document, so make sure you read it all before you choose a travel insurance deal.

 What won’t be covered in my Brazil travel insurance?

-There are some features that may not be included in your insurance for your trip to Brazil.
+There are some features that may not be included in your holiday cover to Brazil.
 These are known as exclusions.
-Make sure know what you can and can’t claim for before you make your holiday plans.
+Make sure to know what you can and can’t claim for before you make your holiday plans.

-- Some insurance policies might not cover you for accidents or injuries you sustain during activities like scuba diving or jet-skiing, or even hiking or kicking around a football on the beach.
+scuba diving, jet-skiing, and even hiking or kicking around a football on the beach.
 MoneySuperMarket’s insurance comparison tool allows you to quickly find out what activities will and won’t be covered in any travel insurance policy.
-If you plan on enjoying any physical activities while on your Brazilian getaway, check that they’re included first
+If you plan on enjoying any physical activities while on your Brazilian getaway, check that they’re included first.

 When should my Brazil travel insurance policy start from?